 Challenges and Failures

-The first challenge was political - two months into the programme, a new government came into power who has been very sceptical of technology.
-That meant that the willingness of the private sector to cooperate was lower.
+The first challenge was political - two months into the programme, a new government came into power which was very sceptical of technology.
+That meant that the willingness of the private sector to cooperate was also lower.
 By now the waters have cleared.

-Thirdly, we have good enough projects running, but the issues we are tackling are not as complex or wicked as they could be.
-So for the next version, we will help the policy owners much more with designing missions that will make a big difference.
+Thirdly, the issues we are tackling are not as complex or wicked as they could be.
+We could be even more on the edge.
+So for the next version, we will help the policy owners much more with designing missions that will make a big difference, and help them further with capacity building if needed.

 Conditions for Success

-The most important condition is the readiness of a few high level policymakers and their teams to take on radical innovation.
-If there is no mission-driven policymaker, then we cannot empower the innovators.
+The most important condition is the readiness of a few high level policymakers and their teams to absorb radical innovation.
+If there were no mission-driven policymaker, then we could not empower the innovators.

 The second important condition is support from the "home ministry" - there is openness to radical innovation from the Ministry of Economic Affairs and Communications both on the practical and political level.